-As I did research on this yarn for this review, I became curious about 2 things: Why the name changed from Hometown USA to Hometown?
+As I did research for the Hometown yarn review, I became curious about 2 things: Why the name changed from Hometown USA to Hometown?
 And, Where is Hometown made?
 My packages all said Turkey, but most descriptions on the websites I went to, like Joann’s said, ‘Made in the USA’.

-As it turns out, those questions are connected!
-I emailed Lion Brand, to asked them.
+As luck would have it, it turns out, those questions are actually connected!
+I emailed Lion Brand, to asked them about Hometown yarn specifically.
 (They are very nice and professional, if you ever have an issue or a question I urge you to contact them.)
 The representative told me that the yarn used to be made in the USA, however when they changed production to Turkey they changed the name.

 I also asked about how they made color choices for the line.
 To me that was one of the most interesting thing about the yarn.
 They use fashion and home decor trend forecasts to help them select the colors for each location/hometown.
 The main goal for this yarn, is to have a color palette that works for just about any project, from decor to garments.